mr-nart/Kingmaker/Quests/A Shared Dream.md

 - The *10th of Pharast*
 	- went to the Temple of Elk, fought off some corrupted beings, maybe this did something???

+- The *13th of Pharast*
+	- after fighting the Staglord, we found what is presumed to be a lock of her hair on his person

 # Relevant Sessions
 ```dataview